 In ancient thai massage we work with the elements.
 No oils or lotions are used and clothes are left on - preferably loose active wear.
 There is constant body contact between the giver and receiver, but rather than rubbing on muscles, the body is compressed, pulled, stretched and rocked.
 It is performed on the floor with a mat and the receiver will be positioned in several yoga-like postures combined with deep static and rhythmic pressures.
 We work along your sen (energy lines in your superficial fascia) using our hands, feet, and body weight to massage and make adjustments where needed.

 The four pillars of practicing thai yoga bodywork are metta, karuna, muditia, and uppeka - loving kindness, compassion, joy, and equanimity.
 I am continually learning and relearning each pillar.

 This practice has been absolutely earth shattering in my growth and evolution as an individual, and in my relationships.
 Especially in my relationship to myself.
 I've learned about parts of myself I truly didn't know existed

 My practice is a spiritual practice and I hope that I am able to give you clarity in your body, in your mind, and in your spirit with my work.
-At times it can be painful as we bring our darkness to the forefront, but the bliss and balance that follows is undeniable.
+At times it can be painful as we bring our darkness to the forefront, but the bliss and balance that follows is incredibly beautiful.